 Yes or No #

-Assessment DetailLiterature review and presentation (30% of course grade, Learning Outcomes 1 or 2 or 3 and 4 and 5 and 6) Students must provide a comprehensive literature review (~5000 words not counting references and figure legends) on current knowledge of the function of a particular gene or on another issue in genetics as specified by the course convenor.
-At the end of week 3 of the semester they will be expected to submit to the course coordinator by email a summary of their preliminary plans for the structure of the essay, i.e. essay title and a list of subheadings.
+Assessment DetailLiterature review and presentation (30% of course grade, Learning Objectives 1 or 2 or 3, and 4 and 5 and 6) Students must provide a comprehensive literature review (~3000 words not counting references and figure legends) on current knowledge of the function of a particular gene or on another issue in genetics as specified by the course convenor.
+At the end of week 3 of the semester they will be expected to submit to the course co-ordinator by email a summary of their preliminary plans for the structure of the essay, i.e. essay title and a list of sub headings.
 Feedback by email on the suitability of this structure will be provided to the students within one week.
 Students are assessed on the content and delivery (in written form) of the information in the final essay.
 This must be submitted by the end of week 7 so that assessment feedback can be provided by the end of the mid-semester break.

-Final examination (70% of course grade, Learning Outcomes 1, 2, 3, 4, 5).
+Final examination (65% of course grade, Learning Objectives 1, 2, 3, 4, 5).
 This will be a three hour examination assessing any/all theoretical aspects of the course.
 The examination includes compulsory areas but also a limited choice of questions within each compulsory area.

-SubmissionSubmission of Developmental Genetics Practical workbooks is into the submission box at the front desk of the Molecular Life Sciences Building.
-Submission of other essays is via MyUni and will include checking for plagiarism by Turnitin.
-Details on submission are provided in the Course Handbook and/or Practical manuals etc.
+SubmissionSubmission of the literature review is via MyUni and will include checking for plagiarism by Turnitin.
+Details on submission are provided in the Course Handbook.